 Rikers Island mental health clinician stabbed by accused NYC subway killer

-A mental health clinician working on Rikers Island was stabbed in the face and arm by a detainee accused of stabbing a man to death on a Manhattan subway train, the Daily News has learned.
+NEW YORK — A mental health clinician working on Rikers Island was stabbed in the face, chest and arm by an inmate accused of fatally knifing a man on a Manhattan subway train, the New York Daily News has learned.

-The clinician was attacked in a clinic in the troubled jail’s George R. Vierno Center on Saturday, according to multiple sources.
+The clinician was attacked allegedly by detainee Claude White using a 9-inch piece of sharpened metal in housing area 13B in the troubled jail’s George R. Vierno Center just before 5 p.m. on Saturday, according to multiple sources.

+He suffered three puncture wounds to the right side of his face and a puncture to his left forearm, the sources said.

-He was taken to New York Presbyterian Hospital where he needed stitches for his wounds, Correction Department sources said.
+The 52-year-old victim, a licensed clinical social worker since at least 2008, was taken to New York Presbyterian Hospital where he needed stitches for his wounds, Correction Department sources said.
+He could not be reached for comment.

 White has been charged with attacking the clinician but the specific charges were not immediately known.